IoTime-2025/iotime-2025.github.io/category/submission.md

 title: Submission Instructions
 ---

 Papers can be submitted at <https://edas.info/newPaper.php?c=32909&track=127531>.
 Papers should be six (6) pages in length.
-The conference allows up to two additional pages for a maximum length of eight (8) pages with payment of extra page charges once the paper has been accepted.
+The conference allows one additional page for a maximum length of seven (7) pages with payment of extra page charges once the paper has been accepted.

 More infos regarding the submission guidelines can be found here:
 <https://wcnc2025.ieee-wcnc.org/call-workshop-papers>